PolyPlugins/content-api/readme.txt

 * Update attributes
 * Fetch terms
 * Update terms
-* Capability to ass Yoast title, description, social titles, social descriptions, and social images when adding a post or updating a product
+* Capability to add Yoast title, description, social titles, social descriptions, and social images when adding a post or updating a product
 * Secure access through API tokens for authentication
 * Admin page to manage the plugin settings, including the API token